 \subsection{Evaluation Protocol}

-We evaluate on the held-out validation split every 1{,}000 steps (or every 500 steps for shorter runs), saving the checkpoint with the lowest validation MSE (\texttt{ckpt\_best.pt}).
+We evaluate on the held-out validation split every 1{,}000 steps, saving the checkpoint with the lowest validation MSE (\texttt{ckpt\_best.pt}).
 The final scaling analysis uses the best validation MSE achieved during training for each run, which we denote $L^*$.
-Each model size in Regime~A is trained with three random seeds (7, 8, 9) to characterize run-to-run variance; Regime~B coverage varies by model size.
+Each model size in the standardized sweep is trained with three random seeds (7, 8, 9) to characterize run-to-run variance.